ahmedm097/ahmedm097/README.md

 - I’m a Software Developer with a B.Sc. in Computer Science @York University, Toronto Canada.
 - I’m interested in Web development, blockchain, programming, DSA
-- I’m currently learning Flutter and working on Flutter projects.
+- I’m currently learning AI and Machine Learning.

 - 📫 How to reach me: mohammed.ahmed1997@icloud.com